Skip to main content

 How to Use These Tests

-1. Pick one of the four test cases that fits your jailbreak idea.
+1. Pick a test case that fits your jailbreak idea.

 2. Apply your jailbreak method using that prompt.